 The following table sets forth all expenses to be paid by us in connection with this registration statement and the listing of our Class A common stock, other than underwriting discounts and commissions.
-All amounts shown are estimates except for the SEC registration fee, the Financial Industry Regulatory Authority, or FINRA, filing fee and the exchange listing fee.
+All amounts shown are estimates except for the SEC, registration fee, the Financial Industry Regulatory Authority, or FINRA, filing fee and the exchange listing fee.

-Amount Paid or to be Paid
+int Paid or be Paid

-SEC registration fee \$ 9,270
+SEC registration fee \$

-FINRA filing fee 15,500
+FINRA filing fee

 Stock exchange listing fee

-Printing and engraving expenses 500,000
+Printing and engraving expenses

-Accounting fees and expenses 1,600,000
+Accounting fees and expenses

-Legal fees and expenses 2 2,200,000
+Legal fees and expenses

-Transfer agent and registrar fees and expenses 9,500
+Transfer agent and registrar fees and expenses

-Miscellaneous expenses 870,730
+Miscellaneous expenses

 Total \$

-^{} To be provided by amendment.
+\ To be provided by amendment.